Professional License Capabilities

 The $CopyToLookup directive is available in the Professional version.
 This directive makes it very easy to move calculated scaler and array variables to a column in the Lookup table window.
 The data in the Lookup table can be written to an external file in a variety of formats.

-The Professional version can create 3-D point and surface plots.
+The Professional version can create 3D Polygon/Point and Symbol Color plots.

 The Professional version provides automatic column width control of all tables.